 Want the best of VICE News straight to your inbox?
 Sign up here.

-Sen. Elizabeth Warren came out swinging at Michael Bloomberg in Tuesday night’s Democratic debate.
+Sen. Elizabeth Warren came out swinging at Michael Bloomberg in Tuesday night’s Democratic debate in South Carolina.
 In one particularly heated exchange, she accused him of telling a pregnant saleswoman at his company to “kill it.”